Lucas79453/lab-01-network-enumeration-/README.md

 The `-sV` flag enables service version detection, allowing identification of the software and versions running on open ports.

 ### Findings

-The scan revealed multiple open ports and associated services, including:
+The scan identified several open ports and running services:

 * FTP (vsftpd 2.3.4)
 * HTTP (port 80)